carnellj/spmia-chapter10/README.md

    **mvn clean package docker:build**

-Running the above command at the root of the project directory will build all of the projects.
 If everything builds successfully you should see a message indicating that the build was successful.

 # Running the services in Chapter 10